BasicHandler/Android-Rust-Terminal-/README.md

-### Localhost Text Browser to serve as launcher of sandboxed webapps in Rust with embedded terminal for sandboxed runs and container protection of user space and binaries.
-Part of the 'Floating Dev' proje
+### Localhost Text Browser in Rust to serve as launcher for webapps in sandboxed enviroments through it'embedded terminal.
+Part of the 'Floating Dev/No nstall &privilege control' project

 # CURRENTLY UNDER TEST